tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    "CH, HRR, EE", and "Recommended" column set to "Yes".
 1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
    and "Recommended" column set to "Yes".
+1. handshake_padding(0xfde01), with "TLS 1.3" column values set to
+   "CH, EE", and "Recommended" column set to "Yes".

 ## Update of the TLS Alert Registry {#alerts}